forcedotcom/sfdx-core/MIGRATING_V3-V4.md

 ## Connection.deployRecentValidation

 Since this was moved to jsforce2, the sfdx-core implementation was an empty wrapper.
-Use jsforce's Connection(eployRecentValidation iunset.
+Use jsforce's ConnectionDeployRecentValidation instead.

 ## StateAggregator.aliases (aliasAccessor)